M-o-a-T/moat-kv/docs/source/command_line.rst

    Affect the named method.

    DistKV supports multiple authorization methods.
-You need to be able to set up a method (add users, maybe set up codecs, …) before switching over to it.
+The default is the one that has been changed to with ``distkv client auth init``.

+   If you want to do anything with authorization, you'll need to use this flag to set up the initial users.

+   See `Auth `

 .. program:: distkv client auth init